ThatEvilChickenNextDoor/CourseScraper/README.md

 # CourseScraper
- Scrapes courses by subject from Opencourselist
+ Scrapes courses by subject from Opencourselist using BeautifulSoup4